Home Pet Euthanasia

 Prior to arrival we suggest you prepare the area for your pet.
 We recommend playing relaxing music, lighting candles, praying/spiritual ritual, setting out pillows & blankets, provide favorite treats, or even a favorite toy.
 These are some suggestions but above all we recommend you make this your own private event and do what you feel comfortable with.

-Our Veterinarian will call when they are on the way to your home and confirm their time of arrival.
+Our Veterinarian will contact when they are on the way to your home and confirm their time of arrival.
 Upon arrival they will begin with completing paper work and collecting payment.
 After which they guide you through the steps of the Euthanasia process.

 What is the cost?